SmingHub/Sming/Sming/building.rst

 -  Type ``make SMING_ARCH=Host`` to build the project for the host emulator
 -  Type ``make flash`` to copy any SPIFFS image (if enabled) to the virtual flash, and run the application.
-(Note that you don't need to set SMING_ARCH again, the value is cached.)
+   Note that you don't need to set :envvar:`SMING_ARCH` again, the value is cached.

 To inspect the current build configuration, type ``make list-config``.

 Hardware configuration
 ~~~~~~~~~~~~~~~~~~~~~~